 Training is often thought of as a task at the beginning of new hire orientation.
 This is certainly an integral step in starting on the right foot and setting expectations; however, training should be viewed as ongoing.
 Like designing your Salesforce instance, don’t overcomplicate training with long, laborious classes.
 Consider providing training in manageable portions by developing periodic tips via short videos and giving feedback to your users on areas where they are doing well and where they can improve.
 You can also encourage participation in user groups to gain insights into best practices from their peers.

 Using a CRM can sometimes be an afterthought.
 How do you change this mindset and have it become a natural part of your users’ day?
 As previously mentioned, leveraging Chatter is a great way to communicate and engage with your team through status updates and files.
 Another way to foster routine usage is integrating Salesforce with your email application (MS Outlook or Gmail).
 Users can easily log emails in real-time and schedule meetings to ensure Salesforce is always kept up to date.
 Having a Salesforce champion within the organization could play a big role here.
 A superuser who can be the evangelist and promote Salesforce usage within the organization.

 Tip #7: Make it Easy and Efficient

-Many time-consuming, repetitive tasks typically require human intervention to write and send an email notifying a team when an opportunity closes or routing a quote for approval – These tasks can be automated within Salesforce based on specific workflows.
-Determining the functions that can be automated with Salesforce can also drive efficiencies within your entire organization.
+In today’s day and age, just about any business process can be automated.
+Many time-consuming, repetitive tasks would normally require human intervention to write and send an email, such as notifying a team when an opportunity closes or routing a quote for approval that can be automated within Salesforce based on your particular workflows.
+Determining what can be automated within Salesforce to make life not only easier for your users can also drive efficiencies within your entire organization.